Admiral Nimitz WWII Museum (National Museum of the Pacific War) in Fredericksburg, Texas

 "The Garden of Peace is a gift to the people of the United States from the people of Japan with prayers for everlasting world peace through the goodwill of our two nations, symbolized by the friendship and respect that existed between Admiral Togo and Admiral Nimitz."

-Written in English and also with Japanese symbols, this beautiful garden provides a place for quiet reflection with its sand and stone garden as well as lush water features.
+Written in English, and also with Japanese symbols, this beautiful garden provides a place for quiet reflection with its sand and stone garden as well as tranquil water features.

 George H. W. Bush Gallery

 In 1991 a new gallery opened up showcasing even more artifacts from the War in the Pacific bearing this President's name.
 It was once again expanded in 2009 and George and Barbara Bush were present along with some Pearl Harbor survivors who were in attendance.

 This extensive National Museum of the Pacific War now provides enactments of fighting and has gone well beyond merely memorializing Admiral Nimitz's life and naval career to include much of what occurred during the times when fighting the Pacific war during World War II.

 It is an educational experience and sobering at the same time.
 War is never pretty!